This template displays the percentage of work items under an epic or a standard work item that have a resolution.

 If it is not an epic, it uses

-issue.subtasks(the subtasks under the work item) as the list of children.
+issue.childIssues(the sub-tasks or child work items) as the list of children. -

 -